Public Housing Resources

 • Provide their Social Security card, or application for a Social Security number, for household members ages 6 and older

-• Not owe Opportunity Home monies from either the Public Housing or Section 8 Voucher Program
+• Not owe Opportunity Home monies from either the Public Housing or Section 8 Voucher Program (only applies to new family members added at recertification, not current residents)

 • Not have had a lease terminated by Opportunity Home in the past 12 months